All faculty emails are email@example.com.

 Lead Teacher, Kinder 3

 Jie Shen is from Nanjing, China.
 She recieved her bachelor’s degree in Teaching Chinese as A Foreign Language from East China Normal University.
 Afterwards, she graduated from the University of California – Los Angeles with a master’s degree in Social Science and Comparative Education.
 She is new to Colorado, but not new to teaching children.
-Before DMIS, she was a lead Chinese immersion teacher and team leader at the kindergarten level in Global Village Academy Northglenn.
+Before ISD, she was a lead Chinese immersion teacher and team leader at the kindergarten level in Global Village Academy Northglenn.
 Jie Shen has also worked with kids in mountainous area of China, kids with learning disabilities and students from diverse backgrounds and of different age brackets.
-Outside of school, she is a committed volunteer and animal lover.
+Outside of school, she is a committed volunteer, painter and animal lover.

 Assistant Teacher, Kinder 1